 The eSIM remains a hot topic and one which original equipment manufacturers (OEMs), mobile network operators (MNOs), smart card and secure IC vendors continue to explore, prepare and strategize.
 Today, the handset market has begun to move, driven by Google’s recently launched Pixel 2 handsets with eSIM inclusion, raising expectations that other OEMs will follow suit.
 In addition, the rise of the eSIM has raised fears that it may be used as a platform for OEMs to directly compete with its current MNO customer base, using the eSIM as a platform from which to launch MVNO services.

 Every client is assigned a key member of our research team, based on their organization’s needs and goals.
 And, an unlimited number of Analyst Inquiry calls are available to answer your specific questions.

-- What does the future of AI hold for cybersecurity?
+- What is the potential of smart contracts for manufacturing?

 - How can ledger technology deliver logistics 4.0?